beatass/Predict-survival-on-the-Titanic/README.md

 - A person who travelled with 1 or 2 siblings or spouse more likely survived than a person who travelled with 3 or 4 siblings or spouse;
 - A person who travelled with more than 1 parents or children more likely survived than other persons.

-While the box and violin plots analysis of selected categorical features showed as follow:
+While the box and violin plots analysis of selected categorical features showed as follows:

 - The age conditions the survival for Pclass passengers and has a direct impact on it;
 - Younger people tend to survive in 2nd and 3rd class;